ILP Volunteers love the fresh coconuts you can grab around your Haiti neighborhood, but we also love these goodies you can get at your local market.

 You won't find many brands you know from home, but the peanut butter here is still worth getting (the kids are in-love with peanut butter!).
 Just pay attention to the labels: you'll find this peanut-spread full of flavors like cinnamon, or even peppers to make it a a bit spicy!

 Add a few visits to this market onto list of things to do in your Haiti neighborhood; you can also buy some other staples you might miss from home like Nutella, Kool-Aid mix, Gatorade, Coke, Pringles, jam and bread, etc.

-Here's how that cutie orphanage in Haiti came to be (and more ideas for all the adventures you can have on your semester right here on the ILP blog).
-Plus, you can check out that green button to learn more about volunteering in this country with International Language Programs.
+Here's how that cutie orphanage in Haiti came to be.
+Plus, you can check out that button to learn more about volunteering in this country with International Language Programs.